Basket Weaving for Everyone

 Do you want to learn how to weave your own baskets?

-The Basket a Month Club is a program including twelve baskets designed to teach basket weaving techniques in increasing complexity.
-Each member begins with basket number one and works through the series in order to learn and practice the skills.
-Join anytime and twelve months later you will have a twelve basket repertoire and the skills to read a basket pattern, weave your own baskets, and even design baskets of your own.
+The Basket-a-Month Club is a program including twelve baskets designed to teach basket weaving techniques in increasing complexity.
+Each member begins with basket number one and works through the series to learn and practice the skills.

 12 Months of Baskets